Search programs

 • Personal statement or essay

-Some programs may require that students have a bachelor’s degree or undergraduate coursework in counseling or a related field.
+Some programs may require a bachelor’s degree or undergraduate coursework in counseling or a related field.
 Others may want students to show professional experience.
 Students should also check whether schools require GRE scores or if submitting the standardized test is optional.

 Step 4: Select your program